tuanhdao/MEDLabSocial/README.md

  - Methods used to write data to serial ports are different than those used for parallel ports.
 Use .write rather than.setData.

 **How to Edit the Task to Send Triggers through the Serial Port**

 - First, you must successfully set up a serial port within your task computer and connect it with your EEG data collection computer/data collection software.
 - After setting up the system successfully, you should determine the correct serial port address.
 In Windows, you can do this by opening the Device Manager (for Windows computers) > Ports (COM & LPT).
 Note the name of the port (should be COM1, COM2, COM3).
 You can also find this in Presentation by selecting Settings > Port > Add Output Port > Find out the name of the port by clicking on the drop-down menu.

-** For each of the 5 rounds, make the following changes in each routine:**
+**For each of the 5 rounds, make the following changes in each routine:**

 - Player_voting_style routine:
 	- Disable the parallel port component (named ptp_trigger_1, ptp_trigger_2, etc.) by clicking on the component > Testing > click on "Disable Component."
 You can also delete these components altogether.
 	- Setting up triggers to be sent when participant votes:
 	- Create a new serial port component by selecting "Serial Beta" in the menu on the left labeled Components and choose the I/O tab.
  		- Adjust basic serial port settings:
    			- Name: Name the component ptp_trigger_s1, ptp_trigger_s2, etc. for easy recognition.
-			- Start of serial component: Set the start of the component to be condition instead of time (the trigger is to be sent when the computer registers a correct click) type in $click_real_1 == STARTED (including the $).
+			- Start of serial component: Set the start of the component to be condition instead of time (the trigger is to be sent when the computer registers a correct click) type in "$click_real_1 == STARTED" (including the $).
 			- Duration: Set the duration of the component to be 0.01s.
 			- Start value: Set the start value to blank.
 			- Stop value: Set the stop value to be $chr(0).
 The stop value is what the serial port will be reset to after a trigger code is done sending.
 The serial component in PsychoPy Builder mode automatically converts start and stop values to bytes using bytes(), so if you want to set specific numerical values, you must use $chr() or $str.encode('').
 Note that chr() takes numbers and str.encode('') takes a string.